 There are different rules for taking unpaid parental leave, depending on:

-- if 1 employee takes leave, or
+- if one parent takes leave, or

-- if both members of an employee couple take leave.
+- if both parents take leave.

-One employee taking unpaid parental leave
+One parent taking unpaid parental leave

 - The leave can be taken as a single continuous period, or as a single continuous period and a flexible period of up to 30 days (6 weeks).